slmcbane/GenericSimAnnealing/README.md

 this in practice.
 Secondly, it is important that the cost function be relatively inexpensive - but that should be common sense.

-You must also provide the third template argument, which is a function to compute the acceptance probability from two costs and the current temperature.
+You must also implement the third template argument, which can be a class, a lambda, or an ordinary function - as long as it can be called as a function `f(cost_t, cost_t, double)`.
+This object must return a value between 0 and 1, giving the acceptance probability for these solutions at this temperature.
-The function should expect the second cost to be greater than the first and return the probability that a solution with the second cost is chosen over the first.
 An important note first, however: *the temperature is always between 0 and 1*.
 This is different from many other simulated annealing implementations, where the temperature is often a function of the iteration (maybe user-defined) and the probability function is always the same.
 In my implementation, T starts at 1.0